whycoding/website/content/publications.md

 ---
 title: "Publications"
-date: "2018-10-09"
+date: "2020-08-08"
 menu: "main"
 description: "publication."
 ---

-## Papaers
+## Papers

-* H. Wei and A. H. Banihashemi, ``A Novel ADMM Penalized decoder for LDPC Codes’’, to be submitted to IEEE Trans.
+* H. Wei and A. H. Banihashemi, ``A Low-complexity Look-Up Table Based Syndrome Decoder for LDPC Codes’’, to be submitted to IEEE Trans.
 Commun..
+* H. Wei and A. H. Banihashemi, ``A Novel ADMM Penalized decoder for LDPC Codes’’, submitted to IEEE Trans.
+Commun..
-* H. Wei, A. H. Banihashemi, X. Liu, and S. C. Draper, ``Corrections to “The ADMM Penalized Decoder for LDPC Codes”’’, to be submitted to IEEE Trans.
+* H. Wei, S. C. Draper and X. Liu, ``Corrections to “The ADMM Penalized Decoder for LDPC Codes”’’, submitted to IEEE Trans.
 Inf.
 Theory.
-* H. Wei and A. H. Banihashemi, ``A Low-complexity Look-Up Table Based Syndrome Decoder for LDPC Codes’’, to be submitted to IEEE Trans.
-Commun..
 * H. Wei and A. H. Banihashemi, ``An Iterative Check Polytope Projection Algorithm for ADMM Decoding of LDPC Codes’’, IEEE Commun.
 Lett., vol. 21, no. 1, pp. 29-32, Jan.
 2018.
 * X. Jiao, J. Mu, and H. Wei, ``Reduced Complexity Node-Wise Scheduling of ADMM Decoding for LDPC Codes’’, IEEE Commun.
 Lett., vol. 21, no. 3, pp. 47t2-475, Mar.
 2017.
 * H. Wei, X. Jiao, and J. Mu, ``Reduced Complexity ADMM-based Linear Programming Decoding for LDPC Codes’’, IEEE Commun.
 Lett., vol. 19, no. 6, pp. 909-912, Jun.
 2015.